jamescottrill/ga-bq-pipeline/Readme.md

 The Cookie and URL variables are GTM built in variables with the utm_source or utm_medium for the URL and the cookie names for the cookies.
 You can use Local Storage rather than Cookies if you prefer, just remember to comply with relevant data privacy legislation

 The eagle-eyed amongst you will notice that this doesn't expire the cookie at midnight, however as the data is loaded into either date-partitioned or date sharded tables, and the queries are made on a daily basis, as long as your partitions align to your local timezone the midnight cutoff will happen anyway.

+You will also need a service account set up, that has:
+1. Query access to your GA Hit Data in BigQuery
+1. Permissions to create datasets and tables, and to load data into tables in your destination project.
+1. Read and Edit permission on the relevant Google Analytics Property (for the Full Visitor Id)
+1. Permissions to view and create Storage Buckets in Cloud Storage, and create objects in buckets in your destination project

+It's easiest if these are all in the same project, but there are situations where this isn't best practice, so the source, destination and storage can all be in different projects.

 ## Pipeline configuration
 The majority of the pipeline will work without any modification, however user settings do need to be set up.